cockroachdb/docs/v2.0/recommended-production-settings.md

     For example, Cockroach Labs has used custom VMs (8 vCPUs and 16 GiB of RAM per VM) for internal testing.
 - **Do not** use `f1` or `g1` [shared-core machines](https://cloud.google.com/compute/docs/machine-types#sharedcore), which limit the load on a single core.

+## Security

+An insecure cluster comes with serious risks:

+- Your cluster is open to any client that can access any node's IP addresses.
+- Any user, even `root`, can log in without providing a password.
+- Any user, connecting as `root`, can read or write any data in your cluster.
+- There is no network encryption or authentication, and thus no confidentiality.

+Therefore, to deploy CockroachDB in production, it is strongly recommended to use TLS certificates to authenticate the identity of nodes and clients and to encrypt in-flight data between nodes and clients.
+You can use either the built-in [`cockroach cert` commands](create-security-certificates.html) or [`openssl` commands](create-security-certificates-openssl.html) to generate security certificates for your deployment.
+Regardless of which option you choose, you'll need the following files:

+- A certificate authority (CA) certificate and key, used to sign all of the other certificates.
+- A separate certificate and key for each node in your deployment, with the common name `node`.
+- A separate certificate and key for each client and user you want to connect to your nodes, with the common name set to the username.
+The default user is `root`.

+    Alternatively, CockroachDB does [support password authentication](create-and-manage-users.html#secure-cluster), although we typically recommend using client certificates instead.

 ## Load Balancing